machinecoin-project/machinecoin-core/doc/build-osx.md

         openssl version

 into Terminal.
-You should see OpenSSL 1.0.1h 5 Jun 2014.
+You should see OpenSSL 1.0.1i 6 Aug 2014.

 If not, you can ensure that the Brew OpenSSL is correctly linked by running